Home » Blog » Asia » Indonesia Travel Guide » How Many Days in Bali: How to Plan Your 1-2 Week Bali Itinerary

 After all the pampering, it's off to a very late lunch or early dinner.
 At the W Bali, you can find a variety of different restaurants to choose from, ranging from elegant to cozy and laid-back.

-Alternatively, spend your later afternoon and evening at the famous Potato Head Beach Club.
+Alternatively, spend your afternoon and evening at the famous Potato Head Beach Club.
 Take a dip, have a drink, while away the time as you wait for the sun to set and paint the sky in red and orange shades.
 So beautiful!

 If you're up for it, the nightlife in Seminyak is all yours to explore.
 La Plancha, Motel Mexicola or Mirror Club is where it's at!